holdenlee/notebook/posts/tcs/machine_learning/neural_nets/adversarial.md

 Ideas:

 * Use uncertainty quantification from statistics: Fisher information.
-See personal communication with Jacob.
+See personal communication with Jacob S.
 * Use an ensemble of neural nets.
 Train an ensemble in parallel, vs. train together against a discriminator.
 * Sleeping in NN
 * Use some kind of calibration.
 I have a suspicion that cross-entropy simply doesn't generalize because losses are unbounded.